 - Candidates are not required to be present at PDW 2018 during the elections procedure.
 Candidates can expect a call from the CAPSI President on the last day of PDW 2018 outlining the results of the election.

-Candidate applications (all of your documentations and video) for the 2018-19 term are due to the Senior Representative (email@example.com) on November 24th, 2017 by 5:00PM PST.
+Candidate applications (all of your documentations and video) are due to the Senior Representative (email@example.com).
 Late applications will not be accepted.

 Questions can be directed to the Executive Secretary (firstname.lastname@example.org).
 Best of luck to all candidates!